 A chartered management accountant and IP expert, Mike Weatherley was previously Group Finance Director for a manufacturing company acquired via MBO (and awarded two Queen’s Awards for Industry in 1999 and 2000).

 He was subsequently Finance Director of record producer Pete Waterman’s group of businesses and then MP for Hove (2010 to 2015 including being IP advisor to Prime Minister David Cameron).
 He rejoined MPLC in 2015 and became CEO of MPLC in January 2019.

-Mike’s passionate about ensuring creative people are rightfully paid for their work and keeping funding flowing through creative industries.
+Mike was passionate about ensuring creative people were rightfully paid for their work and keeping funding flowing through creative industries.

 Launching in the UK in 2004, MPLC has grown to become the largest non-theatrical TV and movie licensing company in the world, largely through its Umbrella Licence that enables licensees to legally show that content publicly.
 Founder Peter Kuyper’s search for an exit strategy that was right for him and his family’s business led him to Tenzing, a partnership that has so far withstood a pandemic and has international growth firmly in its sights.

-A combination of trust, likeability and being people-minded sealed the deal, says MPLC CEO Mike Weatherley.
+A combination of trust, likeability and being people-minded sealed the deal, said MPLC’s Former CEO Mike Weatherley.

 A swift understanding of the MPLC business while implementing positive change in a collaborative fashion has not only “added value” but “been a breath of fresh air”.
 According to Mike, the Tenzing approach of asking, “what can we do?”, versus “telling me what to do every day”, has been a welcome surprise.